jpthiele/dealii-Wiki/deal.II-in-Spack.md

 Note that `%intel` specified the compiler whereas `^intel-mpi` and `^intel-mkl` specified which implementation of MPI and BLAS/LAPACK we want to use.
 Here we also disabled few other packages that have issues building with `Intel` compilers.

 See [this discussion](https://groups.google.com/d/msg/spack/NxyNTAZyMQg/Klu2CHR8GQAJ) on more info about using Intel compilers in Spack.

+Note that in order to install multiple flavors of `intel-mkl` via Spack (i.e. with and without threading), you may have to delete `$HOME/intel/.pset`, see [this comment](https://github.com/spack/spack/issues/9713#issuecomment-436081356).

 ## Enabling CUDA